Logo

 S.A.S or S.O.S: Dangerous To Move Suarez To Accommodate Sturridge?

-WITH the current form of Liverpool’s Luis Suárez and the sort of season he has had, some fans of the club are understandably worried about the consequences that playing may have on Suárez’s game.
+WITH the current form of Liverpool’s Luis Suárez and the sort of season he has had, some fans of the club are understandably worried about the consequences that playing Daniel Sturridge may have on Suárez’s game.

 Luis Suárez has, unquestionably, seen a very productive spell playing at centre-forward for Liverpool but there can be no doubting that his game is much more versatile and adaptable than that of the newly signed Sturridge.